Top 10 Ride-Hailing App In Latin America : Explore Complete List to Know Everything About it!

 5. 99 (Formerly known as 99Taxis)

 Didi owned a Brazilian ride-hailing app that completed 1 billion trips successfully until today.
-99 gained high momentum that helped the company to extend services beyond basic ride-sharing service.
+99 gained high momentum that helped the company to extend services beyond basic ride-sharing services.

 6. Beat (Formally Known as TaxiBeat)